-- Grow the existing deed restricted homeownership program at the Whitefish Area Land Trust by pursing acquisition, rehab, and re-sale of three to five homes over the next five years. - Research and monitor the amount of funding available for homebuyer programs serving Whitefish and pursue supplemental grants if needed. - Use flexible funding sources to extend income eligibility to 120% AMI for purchase of market housing, as done under one CLT program. - Create a multi-agency, one-stop shop for homebuyer assistance and rehabilitation programs. - Website with regulations and processes explained succulently.
-WhitefishHousing.com website could be used. - o Pre-application to determine the assistance for which a household may qualify. - o Database on inquiries (very helpful in planning future programs and rallying community support). - Develop/maintain a pool of pre-qualified homebuyers (and renters) to inform development decisions and assure developers that homes built through IZ and other tools will sell/lease. - Access existing credit counseling and homebuyer training through CAPNM. - Conduct training on deed restriction. - Design and deliver seminars for banks, mortgage brokers, realtors, title companies on homebuyer assistance.
+- Grow the existing deed restricted homeownership program at the Whitefish Area Land Trust by pursuing acquisition, rehab, and re-sale of three to five homes over the next five years. - Research and monitor the amount of funding available for homebuyer programs serving Whitefish and pursue supplemental grants if needed. - Use flexible funding sources to extend income eligibility to 120% AMI for purchase of market housing, as done under one community land trust (CLT) program. - Create a multi-agency, one-stop shop for homebuyer assistance and rehabilitation programs. - o Website with regulations and processes succinctly explained.
+WhitefishHousing.com website could be used. - o Pre-application to determine the assistance for which a household may qualify. - o Database on inquiries (very helpful in planning future programs and rallying community support). - Develop/maintain a pool of pre-qualified homebuyers (and renters) to inform development decisions and assure developers that homes built through IZ and other tools will sell/lease. - Access existing credit counseling and homebuyer training through Community Action Partnership of Northwest Montana (CAPNM). - Conduct training on deed restriction. - Design and deliver seminars for banks, mortgage brokers, realtors, title companies on homebuyer assistance.